-- Any area other than a city or town with a population of greater than 50,000 inhabitants and the urbanized area of that city or town
+- Locations outside of a city or town with a population of greater than 50,000 inhabitants and the urbanized area of that city or town

 - The borrower’s headquarters may be based within a larger city as long as the project is located in an eligible rural area

 - Projects may be funded in rural and urban areas under the Local and Regional Food System Initiative